jdereg/json-io/user-guide.md

 Sometimes you will run into a class that does not want to serialize.
 On the read-side, this can be a class that does not want to be instantiated easily.
 A class that has private constructors, constructor with many difficult to supply arguments, etc. There are unlimited Java classes 'out-there' that `json-io` has never seen.
 It can instantiate many classes, and resorts to a lot of "tricks" to make that happen.
-However, if a particular class is not instantiating for you, you can add a `JsonReader.ClassFactory` (that you write, which subclasses this interface) and associate it to the class you want to instantiate.
+However, if a particular class is not instantiating, add a `JsonReader.ClassFactory` (one that you write, which subclasses this interface) and associate it to the class you want to instantiate.
 See [examples](/src/test/java/com/cedarsoftware/io/CustomJsonSubObjectsTest.java) for how to do this.
 ~~~
 JsonReader.ClassFactory    // Create a class that implements this interface
 JsonWriter.JsonClassWriter // Create a class that implements this interface